 But why is this so important?
 And why does the cold help with this?
 To understand this, you first need to know what role the vagus nerve plays in your body.

-Yes, your body has to work just as hard to quickly bring your body temperature back up to par, which activates the autonomic nervous system.
+Your body has to work hard to quickly bring your temperature back up to par.
+This process activates the autonomic nervous system.
 Helped by deep breathing to calmly tolerate the cold, stimulate the vagus nerve, and relax your body.

 You also increase your energy level and metabolism.
 It also helps control your blood sugar and maintain a consistent heart rate.

-Therefore, it is not surprising that research has shown that people who take cold showers are 29% less sick than people who do not.
+It is not surprising.
+Research has shown that people who take cold showers are 29% less sick than those who do not.

 3 exercises to start with cold training to stimulate the vagus nerve!

-What’s great about cold training is that it doesn’t cost at all, it’s accessible to everyone, and it’s easy to get started.
+What’s great about cold training is that it doesn’t cost anything.
+It’s accessible to everyone.
+It’s also easy to get started.

 Exercise 1: A cold shower!